epifanio/grass_api/README.md

 * `r_what`
 * `get_current_region`

-**NOTE:** The code is stiull a draft/prototype and not considered for production
+**NOTE:** The code is a draft/prototype and not considered for production